Engee documentation

 )

-$p$The -value shows that we have accounted for more systematic effects, and that the error between the sample and the function we compiled is closer to a normally distributed random variable than the error between the sample and the distribution function LogNorm
+-the value shows that we have taken into account more systematic effects, and that the error between the sample and the function we have compiled is closer to a normally distributed random variable than the error between the sample and the distribution function.
+LogNorm.

-We solved an applied problem for which we needed to fit several functions into samples.
-As a result, we constructed a complex distribution function to describe the results of a physical experiment.
+We solved an application problem for which we needed to fit several functions into the samples.
+As a result, we have constructed a complex distribution function to describe the results of a physical experiment.